chrippa/ds4drv/README.rst

 if you want to access any features not yet supported by the Linux kernel, such as LED color or trackpad mouse.

-**Update (2014-01-29):** ds4drv works now also via USB when used with '--hidraw'.
-In addition, the hidraw backend supports using paired Bluetooth devices, but Linux kernel currently does not allow sending correct reports DualShock 4 controllers.
+**Update (2014-01-29):** ds4drv can now handle USB devices when used with ``--hidraw``.
+In addition, the hidraw backend supports using paired Bluetooth devices, but the Linux kernel currently does not allow sending correct reports to DualShock 4 controllers.
 This may change in the future enabling Bluetooth pairing with ds4drv.